Last updated on September 13th, 2021 at 10:05 am

 Use Wheel Chocks

-Wheel chocks are a necessary and important part of your travel trailer set up, and they should be purchased as soon as possible.
+Wheel chocks are a necessary and important part of your travel trailer setup, and they should be purchased as soon as possible.
 They are often inexpensive, and you should own one for each tire present on your rig for maximum safety.
 I highly recommend these rubber options, which can be purchased via Amazon here.

 There are also wheel chocks that can help stabilize your rig.
 They are designed to be set up between two wheels, offering added stability and strength.
 They are also known as x-chocks, and my favorite set can be purchased via Amazon.
 They are more expensive, but they can add a lot of additional support.

-Install a New Tongue Jack
+Install A New Tongue Jack

 Tongue jacks can make a huge difference when it comes to a properly leveled trailer, especially if you decide to purchase and install a self-leveling tongue jack.
-These can help level your travel trailer, and even do so automatically.
+These can help level your travel trailer and even do so automatically.

 While many newer travel trailers have self-leveling jacks installed, it could be a nice upgrade on your older travel trailer.
 Having a single secure point for your rig to rest on can make a huge difference.
 You may also consider purchasing a reliable jack stand, such as this one from Dock N Stow on Amazon.